Back

 Nordic Combined

-• Johannes Lamparter (Austria): Leads the World Cup circuit this season with five wins.
+• Johannes Lamparter (Austria): Has emerged as a top performer on the World Cup circuit this season, with five wins.

 Short Track Speedskating

-• Courtney Sarault (Canada): A World Tour winner across three distances and an 11-time world championship medalist.
+• Courtney Sarault (Canada): World Tour winner across three distances, overall season title holder, and 11-time world championship medalist.

 Ski Jumping

-• Domen and Nika Prevc (Slovenia): Siblings leading their respective World Cup tours, each with multiple wins and two golds and a silver at last year’s world championships.
+• Domen and Nika Prevc (Slovenia): Siblings who are leading their respective World Cup tours this season, with Domen having 10 wins and Nika 13.
+Both won two golds and a silver at last year’s world championships.

 Ski Mountaineering

-• Emily Harrop (France): Current World Cup champion with two wins in the sprint discipline this season.
+• Emily Harrop (France): Current defending World Cup champion, with two wins in the sprint discipline this season.

 Skeleton

-• Matt Weston (Great Britain): Holds world titles in 2023 and 2025 and secured his third consecutive overall World Cup crown this season.
+• Matt Weston (Great Britain): Captured world titles in both 2023 and 2025, and secured his third consecutive overall World Cup crown this season.

 Snowboarding

-• Zoi Sadowski-Synnott (New Zealand): Won slopestyle gold and big air silver in Beijing in 2022, and has claimed four X Games golds since then, becoming the first woman to land a triple cork 1440 in slopestyle at the 2025 X Games.
+• Zoi Sadowski-Synnott (New Zealand): Won slopestyle gold and big air silver in Beijing in 2022 and has claimed four X Games golds since then.

 Speedskating

-• Femke Kok (Netherlands): Top World Cup performer at 500 and 1,000 meters and a three-time world champion in the 500m.
+• Femke Kok (Netherlands): Top World Cup performer this season at 500 and 1,000 meters and three-time world champion in the 500m.

-• Miho Takagi (Japan): Seven Olympic and 16 world championship medals, currently leading the World Cup standings in the 1,500m.
+• Miho Takagi (Japan): With seven Olympic and 16 world championship medals, currently leading the World Cup standings in the 1,500m.

-• Damian Źurek (Poland): Recently edged American Jordan Stolz in two 500m World Cup races, setting track records.
+• Damian Źurek (Poland): Recently edged American competitor Jordan Stolz in two 500m World Cup races in Germany, setting track records.

 Ice Hockey